colinhiggs/pyramid-jsonapi/docs/source/customisation.rst

 Modifying Endpoints
 -------------------

-Endpoints are created automatically from a dictionary: :data:`pyramid_jsonapi.EndpointsData.endpoints`.
+Endpoints are created automatically from a dictionary: :data:`api_object.endpoint_data.endpoints`.

 This takes the following format: